 Flower power is the force behind much of what Lush do and an abundance of blooms go into making fresh products that work more effectively thanks to Mother Nature.
 So it was only natural that eventually things would blossom into the world of bouquets.
-Oxford Street will be the first store to sell Lush flowers, and here’s what you can expect when you pick up a posy or a potted plant at selected stores.
+Oxford Street, Liverpool and Shinjuku now sell Lush flowers, and here’s what you can expect when you pick up a posy or a potted plant at selected stores.

 A rising tide of artists, florists and designers are shaking up the conventional flower industry, embracing natural imperfections, sourcing locally, or foraging for foliage to create a wilder aesthetic in their bouquets.
 It would seem that the flower industry is slowly catching up with the food industry and awareness is growing about where our flowers come from and the ethics behind them.
 Much like the wonky veg movement, we are starting to re-address the notion of a beautiful bouquet.
 Some artists are even creating arrangements from dead flowers, describing the concept as ‘upcycled beauty in the afterlife’, while other florists are turning their backs on floral foam due to the fact it doesn’t biodegrade.
 So what’s causing this flower revolution?

 Whether it’s a big day, birthday, or a bad day - a bunch of flowers are a staple when it comes gift giving; a way to show we care, or to introduce a little more colour into our homes.
 Studies have shown that bringing nature indoors does wonders for our wellbeing, boosting moods and reducing stress levels, so it’s no wonder a big bunch of flowers can beat even the most stubborn of blues, but you may be wondering what a cosmetics company can bring to the table of fresh flowers.